johnycordeiro/DRIPPS/README.md

 ## Download and Installation

-The DRIPPS interface is a project developed in Java language thus being *plataform agnostic*.
+The DRIPPS interface is a project developed in Java language, thus being *platform agnostic*.
+However, some platform nuances must be regarded as it uses the JavaFX library.
+Therefore, specific installations are provided below.

+### Windows Platform

+For the Windows platform ...